JWST Moving Target Policies

 Main article: JWST Target of Opportunity Observations

-The proposer should be aware that only a small number of disruptive (<14 days) target of opportunity activations will be allowed during any particular cycle due to the effect on the schedule.
+The proposer should be aware that only a small number of disruptive (activation <14 days prior to observation) target of opportunity activations will be allowed during any particular cycle due to the effect on the schedule.
 See JWST Target of Opportunity Observations for a more thorough description of the ToO policy for JWST.

 Observations of the same target with the same instrument and mode are considered duplicate observations.
 Duplicating an observation is typically discouraged unless the target shows intrinsic variability or a large-time baseline is needed to achieve the science goals.

 Example of an encouraged duplication: Annual NIRSpec IFU observations of Jupiter's Great Red Spot.

 Example of a discouraged duplication: Duplicate observations of a small asteroid with the NIRSpec IFU to increase the signal-to-noise ratio of a spectrum obtained with JWST in a previous cycle.

 See JWST Duplicate Observations Policy for a general discussion on duplicate observations.
 Keep in mind that target/mode combinations in Guaranteed Time Observation (GTO) and Early Release Science (ERS) programs are subject to these policies in Cycle 1.

 See Overheads for Moving Targets article for a description of general overheads that apply to moving target observations.

 Kelley, M.S.P., et al., 2016, Publications of the Astronomical Society of the Pacific, Vol. 128, 018009